Yaakov Heruti: Lehi

-Heruti was part of Lehi's technical department and specialized in making bombs.
-Heruti devised a new form of explosive for use by Lehi and opened a paint factory which produced explosives along with regular paint.
+Heruti was part of Lehi's technical department and specialized in making bombs, which were first employed against British personnel during the Jewish insurgency in Mandatory Palestine.
+He devised a new form of explosive for use by Lehi and opened a paint factory which produced explosives along with regular paint.
 Bell states that he was appointed head of the technical department in 1945.
-In April 1947, one of his bombs destroyed a Palestine Police Force (PPF) outpost at the Sarona Compound, killing four policemen.
+In April 1947, one of Heruti's bombs destroyed a Palestine Police Force (PPF) outpost at the Sarona Compound, killing four police officers.
 In 1947 Nathan Yellin-Mor directed him to set up a Lehi cell in the UK.
 Heruti enrolled at London University law school as a cover and recruited a dozen accomplices from the ranks of right-wing Zionist groups like Betar and the Hebrew Legion.
-Lehi's leadership instructed Heruti to kill British Foreign Secretary Ernest Bevin, General Evelyn Barker, the former general officer commanding of the Palestine Command, and Roy Farran, a former PPF policeman who had been tried but acquitted for his role in the alleged murder of a teenage Lehi member.
+Lehi's leadership instructed Heruti to kill British Foreign Secretary Ernest Bevin, who'd broken the Labour Party's promise to rescind the White Paper and establish a Jewish state immediately after the war, General Evelyn Barker, the former general officer commanding of the Palestine Command, and Roy Farran, a former PPF policeman who had been tried but acquitted for his role in the alleged murder of a teenage Lehi member.
 The order to kill Bevin was later rescinded.
 A letter bomb was sent to Barker's home, but his wife saw it as suspicious and called the police.
 The bomb sent to Farran's home was opened by his younger brother Rex, who was killed.
 Heruti left the UK in May 1948, and took a ship from France to Israel.
 He fought in the 1948 Arab-Israeli War, in the Jerusalem area.

 Kingdom of Israel

-In the 1950s Heruti led a small militant group composed primarily of former Lehi members called Kingdom of Israel, also known as the Tzrifin Underground.
+In the 1950s, Heruti led a small militant group composed primarily of former Lehi members called Kingdom of Israel, also known as the Tzrifin Underground.
 In February 1953, Kingdom of Israel bombed the Soviet Embassy to protest Soviet antisemitism, injuring three people including the Soviet ambassador's wife and severely damaging the building.
 The Soviet Union cut off diplomatic relations with Israel in response.
-The group also targeted the Czechoslovakian Embassy and attempted to assassinate German Chancellor Konrad Adenauer, and occasionally shot at Jordanian troops in Jerusalem.
-Heruti and the other members of the group were apprehended in May 1953 and he was sentenced to ten years in prison.
+The group also targeted the Czechoslovak Embassy and attempted to assassinate German Chancellor Konrad Adenauer, and occasionally shot at Jordanian troops in Jerusalem.
+Heruti and the other members of the group were apprehended in May 1953, and he was sentenced to 10 years in prison by a special military court.
 However, he and the other Kingdom of Israel members who were convicted had their sentences commuted two years later.

+Following the murder of Rezső Kasztner in 1957, Heruti and several others were arrested on suspicion of membership in a terrorist organization.
+Heruti was acquitted of this charge, but was convicted of distributing leaflets condemning the judge for acquitting Kastzner.
+In January 1958, Heruti was sentenced to a year and a half in prison.
+Due to time served, he was released immediately.